Overengineering-squared/Overengineering-squared-RoboCup/README.md

 </p>

 <p align="center">
   With this latest iteration of the robot design, we achieved first place (Individual Team) at the RoboCup Junior World Championship 2024 in Eindhoven.
+(See the results <a href="documents/scores/Rescue_Line_Overall_Score_World_Championship_Eindhoven.pdf">here</a>.)
 </p>

 <br/>